lyndipc/distraction-block/README.md

 If you try to access a blocked website when blocking is enabled, you'll see a block page with two options:

 - "Go Back" - Returns to the previous page
-- "Override Block (5 min)" - Temporarily allows access to the blocked site for 5 minutes

 ## Project Structure